Mode-locked Fiber Lasers

 Although fibers have a number of beneficial properties for short pulse generation, the dispersion and particularly the high nonlinearity of fibers severely limits the performance of mode-locked fiber lasers particularly in terms of pulse energy, pulse duration, and often also pulse quality.
 Various methods are used to deal with these issues.
 Often, these involve relatively complicated physics (e.g. arising from highly nonlinear pulse propagation), which can make it substantially more difficult than for bulk lasers to find well working or even optimized laser designs.

 Fiber lasers are in many respects very different from their bulk laser counterparts.
 These are not only quantitative differences; partly there are entirely new mechanisms forming and influencing the generated pulses, and qualitatively different operation regimes which are not required for bulk lasers and more difficult to analyze and optimize.
-A good understanding of such mechanisms, complemented with numerical modeling, is required in order to realize mode-locked fiber lasers with high performance and good stability.
+A good understanding of such mechanisms, complemented with numerical modeling, is required in order to realize mode-locked fiber lasers with high performance and good stability as required for an industrial product.
 A first step towards the realization of a mode-locked fiber laser meeting certain specifications is to identify the most appropriate principle of operation for given output specifications.

 |||J. D. Kafka et al., “Mode-locked erbium-doped fiber laser with soliton pulse shaping”, Opt.
 Lett.
 14 (22), 1269 (1989)|

 |||I. N. Duling III, “All-fiber ring soliton laser mode locked with a nonlinear mirror”, Opt.
 Lett.
 16 (8), 539 (1991)|

 |||M. Hofer et al., “Characterization of ultrashort pulse formation in passively mode-locked fiber lasers”, IEEE J. Quantum Electron.
 28 (3), 720 (1992)|